 (Photos below!)
 Today's setup was of the circumstance I feared the most, a potent severe weather event in or near St. Louis happening on a day I could not take a day off of work (this has occured twice now this season).
 Fortunately, that scenario worked out for the better today.

 Saturday's setup was a bit of a surprise.
 I had expected the surface boundary to be much farther south, and based on previous days' models, had anticipated storms firing early in the morning and being well south and east of STL by afternoon.
 I awoke to find the boundary much farther north, with a quite potent supercell environment taking shape over the metro area.
-As a storm observer, my heart sank.
+As a storm photographer, my heart sank.
 When the storm first fired about 50 miles west of Wentzville right before I left for work, I was horrified.
 I knew this thing was going to be a monster, and there was nothing I could do to be able to go after it.
 I am, thankfully, allowed to freely check weather data at work.
 I watched helplessly as the storm intensified and began hooking, moving along I-70 on a similar track to last year's Good Friday supercell.
 Thankfully, the storm never developed a very strong low-level circulation and therefore was not a big tornado threat.
 However, VILs were off the charts (completely maxed out), suggesting that this thing was likely producing significant hail.

 I expected the storm to begin turning right and start tracking due east just south of I-70, which it did.
-As a storm observer, this was a very sick feeling seeing a storm like this going through my town and not being able to be there.
+As a storm photographer, this was a very sick feeling seeing a storm like this going through my town and not being able to be there.
 But then the storm did me a huge favor.
 It began turning *hard* to the right, directly toward O'Fallon.
 At this point, it looked like it would pass close enough for me to take an early lunch break and go out to at least watch it go by to the north.
 With a VERY short 'leash', I headed out to Scott-Troy Road and I-64 to hope to see some storm structure to the northwest.
 I could make out a base to the west, but visibility at my location was poor.
 I hopped on I-64 down to the next exit at Green Mount Road, which has better visibility.
 When I got there, I had a good view of the storm structure.
 Before I got out to shoot a few pictures, the storm developed a low-level circulation and became tornado warned.
 The sirens in O'Fallon began blaring.

 The meso of the storm was rain-wrapped and hard to see, but I didn't see any rapid rotation/motion suggesting it was threatening to produce.
 At this time I could see on radar that the storm was turning even harder to the right, heading straight for me.
 VILs were still maxed out, so I returned to Scott-Troy road and parked under the Moto Mart gas station canopy to await the likely huge hail.
 In a few minutes, the hail arrived.
 Chaos ensured as drivers scrambled to get their cars under cover.
 I shot video here for a few minutes (link is above).
 As soon as the hail subsided, I ran out to grab some samples to photograph.
 When I arrived back at work, I walked around for a couple of minutes collecting some of the hail that had fallen there.
 Nearly all of the cars were dented, and at least one had a cracked windshield.

 My being stuck at work today ended up working in my favor.
 Had I been free to travel, I would have stayed just ahead of the storm along the I-64 corridor to keep its base in view in case it tornadoed.
 Had I done that, I would have not only seen nothing, but I would have missed the hail.
 As it turned out, despite the storm's intensity and at times ominous radar signatures, it never came close to producing a tornado.
 I never saw any good low-level velocity couplet on the storm (the best I saw was when I was viewing it in O'Fallon), and no tornadoes were reported.
-Several storm observers were on the storm (according to Spotter Network) and I only saw a wall cloud report, ironically from New Baden.
+Several storm photographers were on the storm (according to Spotter Network) and I only saw a wall cloud report, ironically from New Baden.